 DINOSAUR AND SHAKER ARMS

-The instrument heard in the audio clip is the dinosaur, with some unpitched shakers and a rainstick thrown in as well.
+The instrument heard in the audio clip is the dinosaur, accompanied by unpitched shakers and a rainstick.